 Benchmarking Algorithmic Bias in Face Recognition

-Our method is based on generating synthetic faces using a neural face generator, where each attribute of interest is modified independently while leaving all other attributes constant.
-Human observers crucially provide the ground truth on perceptual identity similarity between synthetic image pairs.
-We validate our method quantitatively by evaluating race and gender biases of three research-grade face recognition models.
-Our method can also quantify how perceptual changes in attributes affect face identity distances reported by these models.
+Our method is based on generating synthetic faces using a neural face generator, where each attribute of interest is modified independently while keeping all other attributes constant.
+Human observers provide ground truth on perceptual identity similarity between synthetic image pairs.
+We validate the method by evaluating race and gender biases of three research-grade face recognition models, and further show how perceptual attribute changes affect face identity distances reported by these models.

 Dataset